tosterabgx/hotdog-game/README.md

 **Snapchat-like game made using opencv and mediapipe 🌭**

-Game for a party - who eats more hotdogs?
+Game for a party - who eats more hotdogs

-> Work in progress

 ## Installation & Usage